jesperby/siteseeker_normalizer/README.md

 # SiteseekerNormalizer

-Siteseeker integration Ruby gem.
-Perform a search request and parse the response into a Ruby object.
+A Ruby Gem for making requests and parsing the response from Siteseeker to a structured object.

 ## Installation